-Grantham University's Textbook and Software Grant (available beginning with the May 28, 2014, term) provides new or gently used textbooks to students who qualify (see Catalog Section 3.8 for grant eligibility requirements).
+Grantham University's Textbook and Software Grant provides new or gently used textbooks to students who qualify (see Catalog Section 3.7 for grant eligibility requirements).
 Shipping fees for textbooks and other course materials are included in the grant.
 The value of the grant is determined by the degree program and/or courses selected, but generally ranges from \$500 to \$4,500.
 Eligible students will order and be shipped course materials from the Eagle Educational Resources Bookstore after they have registered for their classes and been approved for the grant.

 Students who do not qualify for the grant must purchase their own textbooks and software either through the Eagle Educational Resources Bookstore or a vendor of their choice.
-The ISBN information is available on the Eagle Educational Resources Bookstore site at www.grantham.edu/bookstore.
+The ISBN information is available on the Eagle Educational Resources Bookstore site at www.grantham.edu/bookstore

-Students should immediately update their email and shipping addresses in the Student Portal.
+Students should immediately update their email and shipping addresses by contacting their Student Advisor.
 Failure to provide current email and shipping addresses may result in a delay in textbook deliveries or incurring shipping fees.